How to Get Customer Testimonials

 How To Get Customers To Give You Testimonials

 As mentioned above, customer testimonials provide hard-hitting social proof that your leads find compelling.
-Used right, they speak to those deep desires and anxieties a lead keeps thinking about.
+Used correctly, they speak to those deep desires and anxieties a lead keeps thinking about.

 And all you have to do to get testimonials from clients is to ask them.
 That said, you do want to keep in mind several strategic factors: